 The physical education curriculum coordinates and facilitates the process of guiding students to lead healthier lifestyles.
 The content articulates the knowledge, skills, and confidence students need to maintain meaningful physical activity throughout their lifetime; and the course sequence allows for students to make a successful transition from the physical education instructional program to participation in physical activities during adulthood.
 Students develop proficient movement skills in each area of physical education, expand their capabilities for independent learning, and examine practices that allow for sound decision-making to enhance successful participation.
 The curriculum provides a framework that allows for individual responsibility and flexibility by having the students design their program with a variety of physical activities and sports that they enjoy and may wish to participate in for years to come.
 The classes are organized by trimester.
 Besides taking physical education classes, students can complete their graduation requirement through participation on athletic teams and/or through the independent physical education program.

 Garage Band is an elective class offered in Country Day’s High School.
 Recording sessions are held in the Connor M. Burns (‘20) Memorial Sound Studio on campus.
-Check out this year’s Garage Band recordings.
+Check out this year’s Garage Band recordings below or watch this feature story on KCRA 3.